KU-CS-Camp/KU-CS-Camp.github.io/stock-predictor.md

 5. After the loop, use np.array() on the x and y lists before you return those values from the function
 6. Call this new function on both the training and testing sets

+**If these steps are too confusing, look at the code in the 'Check your Code' dropdown as you read through the steps to help with understanding.**

 <details markdown="1">

 <summary>Check Your Code</summary>